jayrajroshan/Articles/PoA.md

     cd gen
     puppeth

-You will be prompted to enter a name for the network, enter the name y
+You will be prompted to enter a name for the network, enter the name you want, it's always a good idea to not use spaces, rather use '-' or '_' to create longer names like "my_eth_chain".
+Now we'll get several options

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMxMDA3NDUzMSwxNzk3OTkyODQ1LC0xMD
+eyJoaXN0b3J5IjpbLTcwNTQ1MTYyMCwxNzk3OTkyODQ1LC0xMD
 YzNDcyMDMwLC0xNzAxMTU4NjE5LDE1MTczMzUzOTgsLTM1NDA5
 MDU0MiwtODgyODUyNzUxLDgyMDI1NDgxLDE3NzkwODAxMzcsLT
 U2MTc0MzM1OCwxNzQ2NTg0MzAsMjU3ODEzMzM5LDU5OTE2NDA1